hammad-r-javed/micro-sailor-plugin/README.md

 * MacOS or Linux based systems.
 Right now, in the early stages of the plugin, it does not exhibit the correct behvaiour on Windows.

 ### Instructions
-Install `micro-sailor-plugin` by simply cloning this repo into your `~/.config/micro/plug` directory
+Install the Sailor plugin for Micro by simply cloning this repo into your `~/.config/micro/plug` directory

 ## Configuration
 **For now** Sailor is best used when working inside a project rather than when reading and editing random files.
 Sailor creates `.sail` files which it stores ctag generated tags in.